 And while there’s nothing wrong with your standard fundraiser, sometimes it’s fun to do something a bit different.
 That’s why you should try incorporating more events into your charity’s annual fundraising plan.

 Charity events don’t just raise money for your charity, they also help to engage your supporters and bring publicity to your cause.
 Plus, speaking as a fundraising professional, I know how nice it is to do something new and different every once in a while.

 There’s no time like the present to get started planning your next event.
 Here are some of my favorite creative charity event ideas.

-Yes, people will jump out of a plane for your cause!
+Yes, people will jump into ice cold water for your cause!
 Why?
 Partly because they love what you do, and partly because some just love all that adrenaline.